 Every July, a special event leads to a grand celebration.
 The Medieval Festival of Monteriggioni is one of the most respected medieval festivals in the region.

 The festival offers guests a chance to savor the ancient food and drink of the time.
-The restaurants and bars are open all night long to partake in the fare from the middle ages.
+The restaurants and bars are open all night long to partake in the fare from the Middle Ages.

 You can find more information by clicking the link.
 Monteriggioni Festival